Apirone/apirone-sdk-php/docs/render.md

 // Call the method without parameter to set the default value
 $render->dataUrl();

-// To get a property value, use the obeject syntax
+// To get a property value, use the object syntax
 $dataUrl = $render->dataUrl;

 ```